jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Apart from their complex representation, public contracts have many features unavailable as structured data.
 These features comprise unstructured documentation or undisclosed terms and conditions.
 Consequently, matchmaking has to operate on simplified models of public contracts.
-The data model for public contracts we designed is described in the section on [modelling](#modelling).
+The data model for public contracts we designed is described in [@sec:modelling].

 <!-- Proactive disclosure -->

 Moreover, there is a legal mandate for proactive disclosure of contract notices.
-Public contracts that meet prescribed minimum conditions, including thresholds for money spent, must be advertised publicly ([Graux and Kronenburg, 2012](#Graux2012), p.
-7).
+Public contracts that meet prescribed minimum conditions, including thresholds for money spent, must be advertised publicly [@Graux2012, p.
+7].
-Since public contracts in the EU are classified as public sector information, they fall within the regime of mandatory public disclosure under the terms of the Directive on the re-use of public sector information ([EU, 2013](#EU2013)).
+Since public contracts in the EU are classified as public sector information, they fall within the regime of mandatory public disclosure under the terms of the Directive on the re-use of public sector information [@EU2013].
 This provides equal access to contract notices for all members of the public without the need to make requests for the notices, which in turn helps to enable fair competition in the public procurement market.

 <!-- Desire for conformity -->